tartley/gltutpy/README.txt

 I have made changes here and there to make the samples run on my OpenGL2.1 hardware.
 The original C targets OpenGL3.3.
 This has required:

- * I removed the 'version 330' lines from all shaders
+ * Changed shader GLSL version declaration from '#version 330' to '#version 120'
- * I removed the 'layout(location = 0)' parts from the declaration of
+ * Removed the 'layout(location = 0)' parts from the declaration of
    vertex attributes in the shaders.
  * Function glGenVertexArray is an ARB extension, rather than in the same namespace as the other functions.